sejalpurohit/sejalpurohit.github.io/index.md

 layout: blog
 ---

-I am **Sejal**, A Software Engineer with 4+ years of experience in the software industry, specializing in frontend technologies.
-I've worked across various domains, including banking, pharmaceuticals, and entertainment, focusing on creating user-friendly interfaces and enhancing user experiences.
+I am **Sejal**, a Software Engineer with over 4 years of experience in the software industry, specializing in frontend technologies, primarily with the **Angular framework** I've worked across various domains, including banking, pharmaceuticals, and entertainment, focusing on creating user-friendly interfaces and enhancing user experiences.

 I am a passionate learner with a keen interest in backend technologies as I work towards becoming a full-stack developer.
 My enthusiasm for continuous learning drives me to explore new skills and expand my knowledge in both frontend and backend development.